Ramsey numbers with prescribed rate of growth

 Our second result concerns $k$-uniform hypergraphs.
 A \emph{$k$-graph} $H$ is a pair~$H\!=\!(V,E)$ where $V$ is the set of vertices of $H$ and every edge $e\in E$ is a $k$-element subset of $V$.
-For $n\in\mathbb N$, the $k$-uniform clique on $n$ vertices $K_n^{(k)}$ is the hypergraph consisting of $n$ vertices such that every $k$-element subset of vertices is an edge.
+For $n\in\mathbb N$, the $k$-uniform clique on $n$ vertices $K_n^{(k)}$ is the $k$-graph on $n$ vertices in which every $k$-element set of vertices is an edge.
 Given a $k$-graph~$H$, the Ramsey number $R(H)$ of~$H$ is the smallest number $n$ such that every red-blue colouring of the edges of $K_n^{(k)}$ yields a monochromatic copy of $H$.

-We prove that an analogous of Theorem~\ref{thm:main} fails for $k$-graphs if $k\geq 5$ (even without any kind of connectivity restrictions).
+We prove that an analogue of Theorem~\ref{thm:main} fails for $k$-graphs if $k\geq 5$ (even without any kind of connectivity restrictions).

 \begin{theorem} Let $k\ge 5$.
 There exists a non-decreasing function~$f:\mathbb N\to\mathbb N$ with $n \leq f(n)\leq R(K_n^{(k)})$, such that for all $c, C \!>\!0$ and any $n_0$, there is an $n\!>\! n_0$ such that